shruti-p-m/pandas-challenge/README.md

 The PyCitySchools folder also contains the PyCitySchools.ipynb script which is the Jupyter Notebook script, that when runs analyzes the data within student_complete.csv and schools_complete.csv files.

 The PyCitySchools.ipynb outputs two summaries and sorts the data 7 different ways.
+PyCitySchools.ipynb also contains some written conclusions based on the analysis at the top of the file.

 The first summary is the District summary which includes
 - Total number of unique schools